rtmigo/prefnotifiers_flutter/README.md

 notifierA.value = 5;
 notifierB.value = 10;

-// now the prefA.value is still 5.
+// now the notifierA.value is still 5.
-// And prefA has no idea it is changed
+// And notifierA has no idea it is changed
 ```